Skip to content

 What it sounds like: A tinny, metallic rattling or buzzing that comes and goes.
 It often resonates at specific engine speeds — you might notice it at 1,500 to 2,500 RPM and then it goes away at higher speeds.
 It can also rattle when going over bumps or rough roads.
 The sound often comes from the center or rear of the vehicle.
 It is lighter and more metallic-sounding than the deep grinding of a wheel bearing or brakes.

-Repair cost: $50 to $200.
-Reattaching or securing a loose heat shield is one of the cheapest repairs on this list.
-A mechanic can often reattach it with new hardware, a hose clamp, or a weld for $50 to $100 in labor.
-If the heat shield is too corroded to reattach, replacing it costs $100 to $200 including parts and labor.
+Repair cost: Reattaching or securing a loose heat shield is one of the cheapest repairs on this list.
+A mechanic can often reattach it with new hardware, a hose clamp, or a weld.
+If the heat shield is too corroded to reattach, replacing it is still affordable.
 Some shops will simply remove a badly corroded heat shield if it is not in a critical location, though this is not ideal.

 Is it safe to drive?
 Yes, temporarily.
 A loose heat shield is annoying but not a safety emergency.
 The vehicle will drive normally.
 However, the heat shield exists for a reason — without it, extreme exhaust heat can potentially damage nearby wiring, plastic components, or in rare cases create a fire hazard if you park over dry grass or leaves.
 Get it fixed at your convenience, but do not let it go indefinitely.
 It is also worth noting that a rattling sound from underneath could be something more serious (like a failing catalytic converter), so having a mechanic confirm it is just a heat shield is worthwhile.